rosafilgueira/Spark_EDDIE_TextMining/README.md

 			./spark-interactive-textmining.sh

+The results of any of these queries are stored in the *results.yml* ![file] https://github.com/rosafilgueira/Spark_EDDIE_TextMining/blob/master/Figures/defoe_code_results.png

 If you want to run a different text mining query, you just need to modify any of the previous scripts, indicating the path of the query to use, and the argurments (if they are needed).

 All the required information for submitting *Defoe text mining queries* can be found at this [link](https://github.com/alan-turing-institute/defoe/tree/master/docs).